-Anthony Adekola murder: Three gang members jailed over M&S worker's killing
+Anthony Adekola murder: Three gang members jailed over random M&S worker's killing

 The postcode wars saw these scaled down to a single postcode or estate.
 The idea was simple: if you strayed outside your area, you might be chased, mugged or beaten.

-The judge said the motive that underpinned their actions that evening would be regarded by all right-thinking people as both "perverse and abhorrent."
+The judge said the motive that underpinned their actions that evening would be regarded by all right-thinking people as both "perverse and abhorrent".

 The murder was as "brutal and callous" as it was "random and pointless," he added.

-Judge Mayo paid tribute to Anthony Adekola saying he was a "hard working, well-respected and much loved young man in the prime of his life."
+Judge Mayo paid tribute to Anthony Adekola saying he was a "hard working, well-respected and much loved young man in the prime of his life".

 Mr Adekola had left the Colindale branch of Marks & Spencer at 21:00 BST.
-CCTV footage shows him strolling home along Booth Road and by chance, Mr Adekola was present as eight males spilled from two taxis.
+CCTV footage shows him strolling home along Booth Road and, by chance, was present as eight males spilled from two taxis.

 There was a brief conversation before Mr Adekola turned and ran.
 He was cornered in an alleyway and stabbed in his face, head, neck, arms, back, chest and ankle.